-These pumpkin donuts with maple glaze are baked moist pumpkin donuts loaded with extra spices.
+These pumpkin donuts are baked moist pumpkin donuts loaded with extra spices.
 They are topped with a maple glaze that is incredibly easy to make!
 These donuts are great for kids to make during fall!

-When I was first making these pumpkin donuts with maple glaze, I tried making these with a cinnamon sugar coating.
+When I was first making these baked pumpkin donuts, I tried making these with a cinnamon sugar coating.
 They were so delicious, but I wanted to try something different!

 The maple glaze works so well with this spice pumpkin donut.
 The glaze hardens slightly and is not a messy or drippy glaze.